bigbeno37/ws-rmi/README.md

 // Client resolves promise with value 3
 // "sum" now has value of 3
 ```

+## Documentation
+Documentation is available on this repo's Github Page, located at https://bigbeno37.github.io/ws-rmi

 ## How can I contribute
 ### How to build / test ws-rmi